ardasoyturk/ardasoyturk/README.md

 <hr>

-I'm Arda, 14-year-old student interested in programming.
-I play mostly with JavaScript/Node.js.
-I'm also learning Vue and TypeScript.
-And I will learn Dart (for Flutter) and C# _or any other language_.
-If you wanna reach me;
+I'm Arda, a 14-year-old student interested in programming.
+I mostly play with JavaScript/Node.js.
+Even though I'm focused on learning Vue and TypeScript, I'm looking forward to learning any other programming language.
+If you wanna contact me;

 <p align="center">
   :small_orange_diamond: